 - Resources: ESSA School Improvement Overview | Investment in Schools Frequently Asked Question

 Information on Prior School Improvement Programs

-OSSE worked with hundreds of stakeholders to design and refine DC’s State Plan for the Every Student Succeeds Act (ESSA).
+OSSE worked with hundreds of stakeholders to design and refine DC’s ESSA State Plan.
 In line with federal requirements, in our plan DC committed to designate schools into support and improvement status categories based on their performance.
-In December 2018, OSSE will identify schools in the following categories:
+In December 2018, OSSE identified schools in the following categories:

 Per federal law, LEAs with schools identified in school support and improvement categories are responsible for a number of requirements.

 |Comprehensive Support and Improvement (CS) schools||

 |Targeted Support and Improvement (TS) schools||

 ESEA 111(d) requires that for each CS school, LEAs must complete a Needs Assessment and a School Improvement Plan.
 LEAs with at least one CS school and more than one school overall in the LEA must also complete a Resource Equity Analysis.
 OSSE has developed templates to meet these three requirements.4 CS1 schools and their LEAs are required to utilize these templates.
 LEAs with CS2 schools may submit an alternative template to OSSE review for and approval by Feb.
 28, 2019.

 Schools identified as TS should expect additional guidance on requirements to be provided by their LEA.

 OSSE will invest $11 million over three years to support the lowest performing schools in DC in their improvement efforts.
 Contingent on federal funding from Title I, Part A and LEAs submitting applications aligned to requirements, OSSE will support all CS1 schools and their LEAs to work with their communities to urgently improve educational outcomes for students.